Real-MullaC/dt_help/en/docs/img_tasks/tools/envvarmgr.md

 2. Merge the `.reg` files in your desktop by double-clicking them
 3. Unload the `SYSTEM` and `NTUSER.DAT` hives from the control panel and commit the changes

 While restoring the backup, you may see an error.
-This is normal, and many services will be restored correctly despite the error.
+This is normal, and many variables will be restored correctly despite the error.
+Of course, you can always look at the REG files themselves and use the service manager to restore the variables.